 Radiation therapy for soft tissue cancers is also standard, although radiation standards for metastatic tumors change frequently.
 Radiation for soft tissue cancers usually involves a 6-week course of radiation therapy and is primarily used as a supplement to surgical treatment.
 Side effects with radiation treatment are fairly minimal—the equivalent of a sunburn and some fatigue in the middle of the treatment.

 Successful surgical treatment for soft tissue cancers and osseous sarcomas is highly dependent upon surgical expertise, tumor degree of aggressiveness, prior treatment, tumor size and tumor location.
-Nearly 80 percent to 90 percent of patients who undergo surgery for bone and soft tissue cancers are able to avoid an amputation with their surgical treatments.
+Nearly 80% to 90% of patients who undergo surgery for bone and soft tissue cancers are able to avoid an amputation with their surgical treatments.
 If the patient is under the age of 10, surgical resection can be more difficult due to increased growth, especially if the tumor is near a growth plate.

 Following the biopsy, diagnosis is obtained and you will have surgery to remove as much of the tumor as possible while also attempting to preserve healthy tissue (called margins).
 Recovery after surgery may take as long as 6 to 12 weeks.
 After surgery, you will likely undergo chemotherapy and/or radiation.